syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/tooltip.md

 ## Adding Icon

-In addition to the text and content, by using [IconCss](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonTooltipSettings.html#Syncfusion_EJ2_Ribbon_RibbonTooltipSettings_IconCss)  property you can define the custom style for the icons.
+You can use the [IconCss](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonTooltipSettings.html#Syncfusion_EJ2_Ribbon_RibbonTooltipSettings_IconCss) property to specify the icons to be displayed in the tooltip.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}